amarif1/drishtimcq/README.md

 4.Add negative marking
 5.Renovate the HTML file in templates folder.
 Drishtify its looks!

+PM for admin username and password.
+Or remove exam.db and run
+   #. $> python manage.py syncdb

 Once the dev model is ready, we can work on deployement!
 Start woking! :)